mediathekview/plugin.video.mediathekview/README.md

 In order to use the MediathekView video addon for Kodi, you need to operate a MySQL Server as a backend.

-You can install the database by executing the script into the `backend/sql` directory.
+You can install the database by executing the SQL-script in the `backend/sql`
+directory:

+´´´´
+root@db1:~/plugin.video.mediathekview # mysql -u root -p
+Enter password:
+Welcome to the MySQL monitor.
+Commands end with ; or \g.
+Your MySQL connection id is 227292
+Server version: 5.7.20-log MySQL Community Server (GPL)

+Copyright (c) 2000, 2017, Oracle and/or its affiliates.
+All rights reserved.

+Oracle is a registered trademark of Oracle Corporation and/or its affiliates.
+Other names may be trademarks of their respective owners.

+Type 'help;' or '\h' for help.
+Type '\c' to clear the current input statement.

+mysql> source backend/sql/filmliste-init-0.sql
+´´´´

 The periodic update of the database is done by executing the script ´updatefl.sh´ in the ´backend´ directory.